 7. Know the safest place in your home and plan to stay there during the storm.
 If you have a basement, this will be the safest location.
 If not, a bathroom (hunker down in the shower or tub) or room in the center of the house, away from any windows is usually the safest option.

 8. Keep your shoes and wallet close by.
 If you have to take cover from a tornado or hurricane, it’s best to have these items with you in case your home is destroyed and you have to crawl out of the debris.
 DO NOT delay taking cover to search for shoes or other items – better to come out alive and barefoot than get caught in the storm.

 AFTER THE STORM:

 9. Avoid drinking or preparing food with tap water until you’re certain it’s not contaminated.

 10. If you’re able, let friends and family know that you’re safe.
 The Facebook “I’m Safe” tool is a good option for major crisis situations.

 11. Lastly, if you do own a Cat Portable Generator, be generous with your neighbors and share your power so they can charge their phones, etc. Neighborhoods and communities need to pull together most after crises and natural disasters.

 For more information on how to prepare for a hurricane please take a look at THIS excellent brochure distributed by FEMA.

-The Thompson Cat rental Store currently has portable generators in stock to rent or purchase.
-You can see more about them HERE.
+The Thompson Cat Rental Store currently has portable generators in stock to rent or purchase.

 The loss of productivity can be devastating if you aren't prepared.
 Why put your business at risk?
 With Cat generator sets, you can trust that your facility will be ready in the event of an unplanned power outage.